consortium/hybridaudio/README.md

 The Hybrid Player Audio is a media player designed for audio based web publications that can include images, texts and maps.
 Hybrid Player Audio (HPA) is a lightweight framework that allows deep linking of all the media used and a timeline along which the media can be synchronised.
 For example HPA can be used create a slide show to accompany audio playback and have text sycronised to follow the audio.

 HPA is currently in a proof of concept rapid prototyping phase as of October 2015.
+If you like the player and would like to run a workshop or rapid prototyping publishing project please get in touch simon@hpg.io

 HPA is open source and the GitHub repository has been designed for to be download to enable the making your own web publication.